f1nalspace/softgputests/softgpu_2025.50_report.md

 - Sound & music is playing just fine
 - Game rendering seems fine

+---

+### Croc (Not working)

+- Won't boot up regardless of the settings, even with software

+---

 ### Croc 2

 #### Direct3D HAL / 640x480

 - Works great, but feels a little too fast

+---

 ### Drakan - Order of the Flame (Too slow)